 The old calendar had been inherited from Julius Caesar, whose calendar allowed precisely 365 and a quarter days for each year, with a leap year every four years.
 Unfortunately, that left almost 11 minutes in every year unaccounted for, and over the centuries, the date of events like the equinox had slipped by more than a week.
 Gregory's solution?
 To add ten days to the current date, and make all years that are exactly divisible by four a leap year.

-As it still amazes us what a difference those few ticks of the clock can make, we are drinking a Tiki Max.
+As it still amazes us what a difference those few ticks of the clock can make, we are drinking a Clockwork Orange No.2.

 Despite the fact that much of Romania still has snow on the ground, today is, pretty much, the first day of spring.
 And in some Romanian villages, it's still celebrated the way it was in Roman times - by honouring the pagan god of love, Dragobete.